Cheeseum/randfunc/README.md

            w - v
 ```

-At each node, an expression is generated in terms of that node's children.
+At each node, an expression is generated in terms of that node's children utilizing expression tree methodology.
 (eventually) uses Nerdamer to parse, algebraically simplify, and display a nice LaTeX formatted expression on screen.